kerphi/phpfreechat/README.md

 * `loaded` [Function:null]: a callback executed when pfc's interface is totaly loaded
 * `loadTestData` [Bool:false]: used for unit tests.
 It load test data into the interface.
 * `use_post_wrapper` [Bool:true]: used to wrap PUT and DELETE http methods by special POST http methods (useful with a badly configured server)
+* `check_server_config` [Bool:true]: when true, the first AJAX request is used to verify that server config is ok and display errors in a popup

 Client side parameters can be given to phpfreechat client side jquery plugin as a javascript object.